mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

   A faster and better way to learn is via `ScalaCourses.com <https://www.GetScala.com>`_.
   Their Introduction to Scala course starts you off with Scala, SBT and various editors, then moves on to object-oriented programming and introduces functional programming.
-  The Intermediate Scala course teaches the rest of Scala and Akka that you need to be able to work through and understand this user guide.
+  The Intermediate Scala course teaches the more advanced Scala necessary and enough Akka so you can work through and understand the material presented in this user guide.

 .. _guide-event-sourced-actors: